Wacky Week 18: Who's Motivated?

 At 4for4 we will continue through the Super Bowl with our weekly rankings and projections, and if you aren't playing this week or want more action, we encourage you to check out the DFS and Betting sections of the site, where there will be fresh content until the bitter end of the NFL season.

 This weekend, some teams will be highly motivated to produce, while others are already playing golf in their minds.
-There are four teams competing on Saturday, with the remaining 26 teams playing Sunday afternoon at either 1:00 PM or 4:25 PM ET, plus one Sunday night game between the Lions and Packers.
+Four teams compete on Saturday, with the remaining 26 playing Sunday afternoon at either 1:00 PM or 4:25 PM ET, plus one Sunday night game between the Bills and the Dolphins.

-What we already know (AFC): Two of the four division titles have been decided, with Buffalo and Kansas City coming out on top.
-Depending on the remaining outcomes, the Bengals or Ravens will win the AFC North, and the Jaguars and Titans will battle it out for the AFC South crown on Saturday night.
-The No. 1 seed and first-round bye are still to be determined (TBD), with the Wild Card spots going to the Chargers and Ravens and some combination of the Patriots, Jaguars, Dolphins, Steelers, or Titans.
+What we already know (AFC): Two of the four division titles have been decided, with Baltimore and Kansas City coming out on top.
+Depending on the remaining outcomes, the Dolphins or Bills will win the AFC East on Sunday night, while the Jaguars hold the top spot in the AFC South and own the head-to-head tiebreaker over the Texans and Colts for the division lead.
+The No. 1 seed and first-round bye goes to the Ravens, with the Wild Card spots going to the Browns and Miami (if they don’t win the AFC East) and some combination of the Bills, Colts, Texans, or Steelers.

-What we already know (NFC): Three NFC divisions have been decided, with the 49ers, Vikings, and Tampa Bay all sitting as title winners.
-The Eagles are currently the No. 1 seed, but that honor could go to the 49ers or Dallas, depending on Week 18.
-The NFC East is still TBD, but it will be either the Eagles or Dallas, who both earned playoff berths regardless of the division winner.
-The Giants also have clinched a Wild Card spot with the Seahawks, Lions, and Packers all hoping to punch one ticket.
+What we already know (NFC): Two NFC divisions have been decided, with the 49ers and Lions sitting as title winners.
+The Cowboys are currently the No. 2 seed, but the NFC East is still TBD, as it will be either Dallas with a win over the Commanders in Week 18 or the Eagles who can win it with a win and a Cowboys loss, but both earned playoff berths regardless of division winner.
+Tampa Bay leads the NFC South and can clinch with a win over the Panthers this week.
+The Rams also have clinched a Wild Card spot with the Packers, Seahawks, Saints, Vikings, and Falcons all hoping to punch one ticket.

 So, who’s motivated?